carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 ~~~
 Streptococcus_agalactiae_18RS21/  Streptococcus_agalactiae_A909/    Streptococcus_agalactiae_COH1/
 Streptococcus_agalactiae_515/     Streptococcus_agalactiae_CJB111/  Streptococcus_agalactiae_H36B/
+Streptococcus_thermophilus_LMD-9/  Streptococcus_thermophilus_LMG_18311/
 ~~~
 {: .output}

-We have six _Streptococcus_ genomes from the original papar, and -- public genomes.
+We have six _Streptococcus_ genomes from the original papar, and two
+public genomes.
 We will allocate their respective BGC `.gbk`s in two `dataset`s, one for the genomes from Tettelin _et al._ paper, and the another for the public ones.